 Are you Smarter than an Immigration Attorney?

 There is no shortage of people on Social Media who think they are smarter than an Immigration attorney.
-They are regular contributors to Facebook groups, and are quick to offer legal advice on visa applications, and other Immigration issues.
+They are regular contributors to Blogs, Facebook groups, and are quick to offer legal advice on visa applications, and other Immigration issues.
 Unfortunately, not all of this advice is current, and in some instances, completely incorrect.

 Our Yammer Private Enterprise Social Network was created to give our membership access to ethical, professional advice, content and connections.
 It has become an important resource for overcoming many of the challenges facing Australian expats living and working in the US.

 To set the record straight on key Immigration issues, Zjantelle Cammisa Markel who is a member of Yammer network, and is an Australian US Immigration attorney, has recorded a series of videos that answer common expat Immigration questions, and provides insights that only an Immigration Attorney can provide.

 The video series were recorded exclusively for members of our Yammer private network and not only integrates with our non-profit’s Mission, but provides another valuable reason for Australians to join our organization.

 - Advice for E-3 Spouses on an EAD

 - Australia or a US Consulate for your E-3 Interview?